 No one has favorited this theater yet

 Located in the southeast London district of New Cross.
 Opened on 7th September 1925 with Betty Balfour in “Squibs”, attended by Betty Balfour in person.
 The main programme was Carlyle Blackwell in “Two Little Vagabonds” and Betty Compson in “The Fast Set”.
 It was first known as the New Cross Super Cinema with an original seating capacity of 2,300 and was an imposing building located on the main New Cross Road at the corner of Clifton Rise.
 Designed for pictures and variety, the stage was 30 feet deep and there were three dresssing rooms.
+It was equipped with a Wurlitzer organ.
 The building also contained the Palais de Danse dancehall and a cafe.

 The name was shortened to New Cross Kinema from 28th February 1927 and it was taken over by Denman/Gaumont in March 1928.
 In August 1929 a Wurlitzer organ was installed.